The Team. How the team started.

 He still shovels snow, only now instead of being rewarded by being able to play a game of ice hockey, he gets to find his inner sculptor while carving the big blocks.

-Carole Dagenais is our language expert … except in China!!!
+Theressa and Terry make up the core team, but are sometimes joined by Carole Dagenais.
+Carole is our language expert … except in China!!!
 She claims to be part gopher because it seems that Theressa assigns her the “digging into or tunneling through” chores.
 I (Terry) think that Carole likes this part because she gets to be out of the awful weather we have carved in.
-She hasn’t confirmed this fact, but I volunteered last year and she said NO.
+She hasn’t confirmed this fact, but I volunteered one year and she said NO.

 They have been photographed in front of the block, while walking through Harbin and even on the Great Wall of China.